 Château Franc Mayne: Georges des Cordes

 Edmond Fourcaud died some time before 1874, as by this time the estate was in the hands of his widow.
-Presumably their daughter was not willing or able to take on the domaine, as soon afterwards it was sold off, the buyer being one Pierre Marie Jean Baptiste Georges des Cordes (1837 – 1903), who thankfully usually went by the name of Georges.
+Presumably their daughter was not willing or able to take on the domaine, as soon afterwards it was sold off, the buyer being one Pierre Marie Jean Baptiste Georges des Cordes (1837 – 1903), who (thankfully, from my keyboard’s point of view) went by the name of Georges.
 He was from a very well-to-do family, his father Louis des Cordes (died 1867) being an avocat from Angoulême.
 Georges had married Nathalie d’Auberjon (1842 – 1925) and, by the time he acquired Château Franc Mayne, he already had two sons and sufficient daughters to field an all-girl five-a-side team and still have two substitutes waiting on the bench.